fanf2/pcg-dxsm/README.md

   * Lemire's algorithm

 The files `pcg{32,64}.def` contain macros to configure the generic code for 32 bits and 64 bits, respectively.
+The files `pcg_blurb.[ch]` are the prefixes of the generated files.

+The file `shuffle.c` contains a Fisher-Yates shuffle using pcg32 and Lemire's algorithm.
+Internally it uses pcg64 to shuffle very large arrays.

 license